-- 3. Site Information: The permit shall include a site plan illustrating the lot area, building and development footprints, and subject tree(s) intended for removal or that may be impacted by work.
-Work impacting the critical root zone (CRZ) of any tree over twelve inches must be described and/or shown on the plan.
-Based on site conditions the Arborist may require dimensions/measurements, an official survey, and/or other relevant information such as existing conditions, topography, easement location, etcetera. - 4.
-Site Visit: The permit approval may require an on-site consultation between the applicant and Arborist in order to identify existing conditions and exploration of best practices for preservation and/or removal. - 5.
-Arborist Findings: The Arborist shall prepare a written report describing the applicant's intended work, site and tree characteristics, and recommended practices or potential alternatives to the proposed scope of work (if applicable).
-Factors that may be considered in the Arborist's findings include but are not limited to whether the tree(s): - a.
+- 4. Site Visit: The permit approval may require an on-site consultation between the applicant and Arborist in order to identify existing conditions and exploration of best practices for preservation and/or removal.
+The site visit should occur within 14 days of the receipt of a complete application (including fee, if applicable). - 5.
+Arborist Findings: Within 14 days of the site visit the Arborist shall prepare and issue a written report describing the applicant's intended work, site and tree characteristics, and recommended practices or potential alternatives to the proposed scope of work (if applicable).
+Emergency situations may warrant expedited review or, in select cases, removal prior to permit approval.
+The Planning Director, in consultation with the Arborist, shall determine whether a civil penalty is assessed in those situations.

+Factors that may be considered in the Arborist's findings include but are not limited to whether the tree(s):

+- a.
 Health/Endangerment: - Is dead, diseased, irreparably damaged, or the tree imminently endangers the health or safety of the general public or structures on the property or adjacent properties; - Has not been appropriately maintained such that its current condition is compromised and cannot be corrected through reasonable care practices; - b.
 Characteristics - Is not a specimen tree, as defined by this ordinance; - Has officially-documented historic or cultural value and requires approval by the Historic Preservation Commission. - c.
-Location: - Is within a designated conservation area, such as common open space or property protected by conservation easement; - Is located within the permitted building envelope; - If removed will negate the lot's ability to meet the minimum tree canopy coverage listed in Table 9-1; - Is part of a greater development plan for which an approved landscape plan has been issued pursuant to this section; an approved development plan for which an approved grading and landscape plan has been issued shall serve as the tree removal permit.
+Location: - Is within a designated conservation area, such as common open space or property protected by conservation easement; - Is located within the permitted building envelope; - If removed will negate the lot's ability to meet the minimum tree canopy coverage listed in Table 9-1; - Is part of a greater development plan for which an approved landscape plan has been issued pursuant to this section; an approved development plan for which an approved grading and landscape plan has been issued shall serve as the tree removal permit. - 6.
+Permit Issued: The permit shall be issued when the Planning Director, in consultation with the Arborist, has determined that the process requirements set forth in Section 9.3.3.B have been satisfied.

-Commented [TA35]: In addition to the site visit, this report affords the opportunity for the Arborist to offer clear guidance and/or useful tips about tree care.
+Commented [TA33]: In addition to the site visit, this report affords the opportunity for the Arborist to offer clear guidance and/or useful tips about tree care.

-Commented [TA36]: This list provides applicants a sense of topics that may be addressed in the report.
+Commented [TA34]: This list provides applicants a sense of topics that may be addressed in the report.